Steady Growth of Special Olympics Means Reaching More People with ID

 and a movement.

-Around the world, months of practice are paying off.See Slideshow ››
+Around the world, months of practice are paying off in competitions.See Slideshow ››

 About Special Olympics in North America

 Special Olympics transforms athletes’ lives through the joy of sport.
 Help us make a difference.